GNOME/vte/README.md

 * If you wish to test VTE before installing it, you may execute it directly from its build directory.
 As `_build` directory, it should be `_build/src/app/vte-[version]`.

-* You can pass `-Ddebugg=true` option to meson if you wish to enable debug function.
+* You can pass `-Ddbg=true` option to meson if you wish to enable debug function.

 Debugging
 ---------

-After installing VTE with `-Ddebugg=true` flag, you can use `VTE_DEBUG` variable to control VTE to print out the debug information
+After installing VTE with `-Ddbg=true` flag, you can use `VTE_DEBUG` variable to control VTE to print out the debug information

 ```